davidsantos1983/CasaDoMar/README.md

 ## Contents
 - Any pictures or any other contents related to the website theme should be added to the resources folder.
+- Once an image is selected to be used in the webpage it should be moved to the proper folder inside the '''img''' folder.
+For example, we decide to have a caroussel with 5 pictures, these pics should be renamed to something that describes their usage and moved to a folder called '''caroussel''' inside the '''img''' folder.